-Registration to ISO 9001 or equivalent is required.
-Customers shall provide evidence of current registration to this standard and shall provide a Quality Manual and an outline of the manufacturing process controls in English.
-Detailed information on Quality Procedures and Work Instructions shall be made available.
+Certification according to ISO 9001 or equivalent is required for the Customer's contractors/suppliers.
+Customers shall provide evidence of current registration to this standard and shall provide a Quality Manual and an outline of the manufacturing process controls in the English language.
+Detailed information on Quality Assurance and Controls and work instructions shall be made available.